 No one has the right to violate our laws, cause you harm, and make you more susceptible to future medical needs.
 You should not bear the weight of their negligence 20 years from now.
 The at-fault driver is fully and forever responsible for the harm they cause.
 That includes your current medical bills, as well as the pain you might experience down the road.
 My stepmother deals with back pain every day because of a car crash in the 1970s.
 Not only has she required surgery, she is also reminded of that wreck every time the pain shoots from her low back down her thigh.

 I don't want anyone in South Carolina to face a lifetime of increased health risks, bills, and painful memories, yet go uncompensated for these harms.
 Your settlement must account for every consequence put in motion by the negligent driver.
-If you have questions about any aspect of your car accident case, unlike the insurance company, our attorneys are here to help.
-Call us today at 803-790-2800 for a free case evaluation and free copies of my books.
+If you have questions about any aspect of your car accident case, it is always better to receive a free consultation from a car accident lawyer than to rely on an insurance company that increases its profits by paying you less.